dbt

 Step 3: Data transformation

-In the actual transformation step, the raw data that has been loaded into your data warehouse, you’re familiar with how that data is structured, and you have a general plan on how to approach it—it’s finally ready for your modeling process to begin!
-When you first looked at this data during the data exploration stage, you may have noticed a few things about it…
+Up until now, you’ve loaded your raw data into your data warehouse, you’re familiar with how the data is structured, and you have a general plan for approaching it.
+Your data is finally ready for your modeling process to begin!

 • Column names may or may not be clear